Kentucky Route 213: Powell County

 At Knowlton Ridge Road, KY 213 curves to the southwest and leaves the national forest.
 It curves to the west-northwest and enters Knowlton.
 There, the highway curves to the north-northwest and enters Stanton.
 It intersects the western terminus of KY 3528 (Pendleton Street).
-Immediately afterward, it has an interchange with the Bert T. Combs Mountain Parkway.
+Immediately afterward, it has an interchange with the Mountain Parkway.
 Immediately after that is an intersection with the southern terminus of KY 2483 (Stanton Road).
 Three blocks later, it meets KY 11/KY 15 (College Avenue).
 The road curves to the north-northeast and intersects the southern terminus of KY 2487 (Boone Street).
 At Court Street is the eastern terminus of KY 2476.
 One block later, the highway intersects the eastern terminus of KY 2026 (Maple Street).
 KY 213 curves back to the north-northwest and crosses over the Red River.
 It intersects KY 615 (North Bend Road).
 They begin a concurrency.
 Immediately, they cross over Boone Branch.
 Then, they split.
 Since KY 615 is a circular route, the two highways meet again in Morris.
 KY 213 curves to the northwest and enters Montgomery County.